|

 the ten fruiteaters (Pipreola), most garbed in exquisite but

-There are a few cotingids that do sit out
+There are a few other cotingids that sit out

-high Andes (above right).
+high Andes (right).
 It incorporates some flying insects into its

 diet, and snaps both fruit and bugs during short sallies.
-Most of the
+As previously noted, most of the

-There had been much uncertainty about the composition of
+There had once been much uncertainty about the composition of

 the Cotingas, and especially since some "difficult" groups seem to show